brainhack-school2020/mschoettner_fMRI-ML/README.md

 ## Summary

-This project will use machine learning on the preprocessed [ABIDE](http://preprocessed-connectomes-project.org/abide/index.html) data set to predict autism from resting state fMRI data.
+This project will use machine learning on the preprocessed [ABIDE](http://preprocessed-connectomes-project.org/abide/index.html) data set to predict autism spectrum disorder (ASD) from resting state functional magnetic resonance imaging (rs-fMRI) data.

 Because of the large size of the data set, the main analysis will be run on a high performance computing (HPC) cluster.